daarnolducsd/ep5book/docs/04-week4.md

 reg per_hindi2 treat
 ```

 To present multiple regressions in a single table, we will take advantage of the ``est store`` command. ``est store`` stands for estimates store.
-Basically it allows you to save the results of your regressions.
+It allows you to save the results of your regressions.
 To show how to use the command, let's estimate the impact of treatment on math scores:

 ```stata